ManishModak/Object-Oriented-Programing/Java/IMP About Projects.md

                                         Generate pay slips for the employees with their gross and net salary.
                                         Calculate the salary with 119% of BP as DA, 30 % of BP as HRA, 12% of BP as PF (deduction), 0.1% of BP (deduction) for staff club fund.

+Project No.6(Hierarchical Inheritance) : Inheritance , Abstract Class & Methods , Switch Case
+Problem Statement                      : Design a base class Shape with two double type values and methods to input the data and compute_area()
+                                         for calculating area of shape.
+Derive three classes: triangle, rectangle, and circle.
+                                         Make compute_area() as abstract method and redefine this method in the derived class to suit their requirements.
+                                         Write a program that accepts dimensions of triangle/rectangle/circle and display calculated area.
+                                         Implement dynamic binding for given case study.